neelabhsinha/lm-application-eval-kit/README.md

 - `--force_recompute`: Forces the re-computation of metrics, even if they have been previously calculated.
 This is useful when changes to the evaluation protocol or model configurations need to be reflected in new results.

+#### Evaluating a Local Checkpoint -

-- `--checkpoint PATH`: Points to a checkpoint directory for resuming an evaluation from a previously saved state.
-If set to `none`, the evaluation starts from scratch.
+- `--checkpoint PATH`: Points to a checkpoint directory for evaluating an LM from a previously saved state.
+The state should be saved using `save_pretrained()` method of HuggingFace and it should be in cache directory.
+If set to `none`, the evaluation starts from the model checkpoint available on HuggingFace cloud.

 These options provide extensive control over how models are evaluated and analyzed, allowing users to tailor the process to their specific needs.